 Happiness is something that I find myself talking about over and over again on a daily basis.
 I find myself pushing it into almost every conversation that I have with just about every single person that I talk to and I feel this fierce urgency to throw that word into peoples faces and bang my hand on whatever table I'm sitting at because happiness simply isn't valued anymore... it's barely even an afterthought.
 Now I'm not saying that you're not allowed to be unhappy because I understand that everybody has their low points.
 We all have a struggle at some point in our lives because this ride can't have its peaks without having a few valleys.
 And believe me, I know that the valleys in this ride can be some of the most unbearably painful moments of our lives.
 However, I'm not talking about the unavoidable unhappiness that comes with the obstacles that life sometimes throws at us.
 What I'm talking about is the sheer fact that too many people are making choices everyday that lead to a perpetual life of dissatisfaction and completely avoidable unhappiness.
 It's like we've all decided to take this ride we call life, and we've collectively decided not to enjoy it.
 Instead, we get distracted by other rides and amusements, or we focus on the lows of the rides instead of the highs, or we just want the ride to be straight and unchanging because that's the easiest way for us to deal with it.
 Nobody wants to close their eyes, throw their hands in the air, and scream with excitement anymore.
 This is my effort to change that because this is a damn good ride!

-My Background on th
+My Background on this Issue

 This topic is near and dear to my heart because very recently, I had an eye opening experience that changed my life forever.
 While I was studying at Penn State, I started to miss classes, I started to avoid my friends, I started to avoid conversations with anyone, and I started to stay in my bed for hours and hours because I felt hopeless.
 I felt so unhappy with myself and everything in my life that I decided I was giving up.
 I hated my classes, I had no relationship with my father, I had bitterness towards my mother, I felt as though the relationship with my girlfriend was unhealthy, and I couldn't think of a single good memory from my childhood.
 I would lay in bed and it would feel as though I was stuck in cement, like it was actually physically impossible for me to move.
 After avoiding pretty much all human contact for several weeks, I forced myself into work one day and an amazingly strong and insightful woman that I work with recognized immediately that I was not myself.
 She directed me to a crisis counselor to meet with and I was then diagnosed with depression and instructed to meet with a counselor at least once a week.
 After several sessions I realized that everything that I was unhappy with had simple fixes.
 They weren't easy... but they were simple.
 I just had to start making decisions with my own happiness in mind.
 I stopped worrying about what other people thought about me, I stopped caring about whether or not I was considered "successful" by today's standards and I just cared about the choices that I made to ensure my own happiness.
 I finally realized at the age of 21 that my own happiness was entirely dependent on the choices that I made... and my life has never been the same.